magikyoung/magikyoung.github.i/_posts/2018-01-28-perceptron.md

 tags: [projects] #[data wrfangling, data science, messy data]
 header:
   image: "/images/perceptron/percept.jpg"
 excerpt: "Citation KNN is an important but compute-intensive algorithm formultiple instance learning (MIL).
-This paper presents FALCON, afast replacement of Citation KNN.
+We present FALCON, a fast replacement of Citation KNN.
 FALCON accelerates CitationKNN by removing unnecessary distance calculations through twonovel optimizations,multi-level triangle inequality-based distance fil-teringandheap optimization.
 The careful design allows it to producethe same results as the original Citation KNN does while avoiding84–99.8% distance calculations.
 On seven datasets of various sizesand dimensions, FALCON consistently outperforms Citation KNNby one or two orders of magnitude, making it a promising drop-inreplacement of Citation KNN for multiple instance learning"
 mathjax: "true"
 ---